 When Laurinaitis fired the Big Show for no good reason, even after the Big Show got down on his knees and begged, not only does Cole not defend Laurinaitis against Jerry Lawler dubbing the act a Moral Event Horizon, he looks genuinely disgusted by Laurinaitis' actions.

-Brock Lesnar's general "I'll do and hurt WTF I want, I run this show" persona has really gone over badly with Cole.
+Brock Lesnar's general "I'll do and hurt whoever I want because I run this show" persona has really gone over badly with Cole.

 He was mortified at Miz's beating on Lawler in one of the final Raws of 2010.